+C 1 1 11 1 1 1 CD

 Completed all three terms of PYC 6730 (Assessment III) with a grade of B or better?

+Yes No

-Yes No Completed all six terms of PYC 7500 (Psychotherapy Practicum) with a grade of B or better?
-Yes No Does the student have any ratings below "meets expectations" on the Practicum Evaluation Form for the Psychology Clinic?
-Yes (indicate areas) No N/A .
+Completed all six terms of PYC 7500 (Psychotherapy Practicum) with a grade of B or better?

+Yes No

-Number of Hours of external practic in works, iden has competed: Hours N/A Does the student have any ratings below ets expectations" on the Practicum Evaluation Form for the External Practicu Site?
-Yes (indicate are is) N/A
+Does the student have any ratings below "meets expectations" on the Practicum Evaluation

+Form for the Psychology Clinic?

+Yes (indicate areas) No N/A

+Number of hours that the student has completed word the equired number of patient contact hours at Detroit Mercy Psychology clinic: Hours

+Number of Hours of external practic in works indentinas competed:Hours N/A

+Does the student have any ratings belo v rests expectations" on the Practicum Evaluation

+Form for the External Practicu Site?

+Yes (indicate areas)

 Attach written evaluations from practicum supervisors in past year.
-Use evaluations to assist in competency ratings above.
+Use evaluations to assist in

+competency ratings above.

 VII.
 Other